-The purpose of the Challenge is to design and build a safe and stable model rocket flight vehicle and use it to lift a fragile payload (one raw hen's egg) to an altitude of exactly 750 feet and also for a total flight duration score of exactly 45 seconds, then return this payload safely and undamaged.
+The purpose of the Challenge is to design and build a safe and stable model rocket flight vehicle and use it to lift a fragile payload (one raw hen's egg) to an altitude of exactly 825 feet and also for a total flight duration score of between 40 and 45 seconds, then return this payload safely and undamaged.

-- Models must weigh no more than 3.3 pounds (1500 grams) at liftoff and must use commercially-made, NAR safety-certified model rocket motors with no more than 62.5 grams propellant weight each and a maximum combined propellant weight of no more than 125 grams. - Times will be determined by two observers on the ground with electronic stopwatches; time is measured from the moment of liftoff until the moment the egg lands. - Altitudes will be determined by the official electronic altimeter for the event, the Perfectflite ALT 15K/WD or ALT15K/WD Rev2, which must be carried in the model rocket - Winner is the team whose flight vehicle egg payload comes closest to exactly 750 feet altitude and 45 seconds flight duration score in a safe and stable flight, and returns the egg undamaged -- in a single attempt -- at a "fly-off" hosted in Northern Virginia on May 16, 2009.
+- o Models must weigh no more than 2.2 pounds (1000 grams) at liftoff and must use commercially-made, NAR safety-certified model rocket motors with no more than 62.5 grams propellant weight each and a maximum combined total impulse of 80.0 Newton-seconds and a maximum combined propellant weight of no more than 125 grams. - o Times will be determined by two observers on the ground with electronic stopwatches; time is measured from the moment of liftoff until the moment the egg lands. - o Altitudes will be determined by the official electronic altimeter for the event, the Adept A1-TA, which must be carried in the model rocket - o Winner is the team whose flight vehicle egg payload comes closest to exactly 825 feet altitude and within the range of 40-45 seconds flight duration score in a safe and stable flight, and returns the egg undamaged -- in a single attempt -- at a "fly-off" hosted in Northern Virginia on May 15, 2010.

 The Team Handbook provides the Challenge rules plus some guidelines on how to approach the process of rocket design and flight.
 It also provides additional sources of information on general model rocket design, construction, and flying.
 It is not a "cookbook"; no design is provided as an example.
-The challenge and the learning for each team comes from developing and testing your own completely original design.
+The challenge and the learning for each team come from developing and testing your own completely original design.